-How to Setup Pritunl VPN on EC2 (Complete Guide)
+How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

-How to Setup Pritunl VPN on EC2 (Complete Guide)
+How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 Pritunl VPN Workflow

-5. Once the authentication is completed, a secure, encrypted tunnel will be created over the internet to the local workstation and the VPN server.
+2. Once authenticated, a secure, encrypted tunnel gets created over the internet from the local workstation to the pritunl VPN server.

-6. When a user tries to access any AWS private resources from the configured network, the connection from the local workstation will reach the VPN server over an encrypted tunnel, and then the traffic will be decrypted to reach the AWS resources.
+3. When the user tries to access any AWS private resources from the networks configured in Pritunl, the connection from the local workstation reaches the VPN server over an encrypted tunnel, and then the traffic gets decrypted to reach the AWS private resources.

-For setting up the Pritunl, I am choosing the Ubuntu 24.04 EC2, t3 medium instance.
+For setting up the Pritunl, I am choosing an Ubuntu based t3 medium instance.

 Go to the AWS EC2 dashboard and spin up a new EC2 instance with the following configuration.